sosheskaz/sosheskaz.github.io/_posts/2017-04-14-Filesystems-Suck.md

 ideal for storing operating systems.
 My argument is only that, for users, the file system is an awful way to store documents and things.

+On Linux and BSD systems, things are really cleanly organized in this hierarchy.
+`/bin` is for binaries, `/home` is where users' home folders are, `/etc` is where settings live, and so on.
+This makes sense, for the purpose it serves, and is actually a rather elegant solution.
+Again, my beef is with users' documents.

 # Okay, Smart Guy, if the Old Way is Wrong, What Should we Do?

 Thanks for asking.
 I'll admit, this is a really hard problem, for various reasons.
 The most obvious is backwards-compatibility.
 File shares also pose a bit of a problem, but perhaps they can stay the way they are.
-I'm just going to look at how I'd go about solving it on a single personal computer.
+There's a multitude of things that would make compatibility here difficult, but this post is long as is.I'm just going to look at how I'd go about solving it on a single personal computer.

 I'll also say that people smarter than I have tried and failed to do this.
 Notably, the engineers at Apple attempted to do this with iCloud.
 It failed